Are Solar Panels Worth It in 2026? 12-13 Year Payback (Who Should Skip)

 Real World Proof: 2 Years of Data

 Theory is one thing; real-world data is another.
-We analyzed 2 years of electricity usage data from a UK household with an electric vehicle (EV) to see the impact of solar and battery storage.
+I analysed two years of electricity usage data from a UK household with an electric vehicle (EV) to see the impact of solar and battery storage.

 The “U-Shape” of Savings